szczyglis-dev/py-gpt/README.md

 if in the previous iteration the response was generated for "Batman," the next iteration will use that response to generate an input for "Joker." *Default:* `True`

+## Crontab / Task scheduler

+Plugin provides cron-based job scheduling - you can schedule tasks/prompts to be sent at any time using cron-based syntax for task setup.

+- `Your tasks` *crontab*

+Add your cron-style tasks here.
+They will be executed automatically at the times you specify in the cron-based job format.
+If you are unfamiliar with Cron, consider visiting the Cron Guru page for assistance: https://crontab.guru

+- `Create a new context on job run` *new_ctx*

+If enabled, then a new context will be created on every run of the job." *Default:* `True`

 ## Real Time

 This plugin automatically adds the current date and time to each system prompt you send.